 Las Vegas Massacre Prompts Musician To Call For Gun Control: 'Enough Is Enough'

-The most deadly mass shooting in recent U.S. history has renewed conversations about America's gun laws, after one man strafed a country music festival from a high-rise hotel in Las Vegas Sunday.
+The deadliest mass shooting in recent U.S. history has renewed conversations about America's gun laws, after one man strafed a country music festival from a high-rise hotel in Las Vegas on Sunday.
 The attack prompted a musician who played at the festival to say he's changed his mind — and that the U.S. needs new gun control.

 "I've been a proponent of the 2nd Amendment my whole life," guitarist Caleb Keeter said in a tweeted statement on Monday.
 "Until the events of last night.
 I cannot express how wrong I was."

-Keeter said that one man — who police identified as Stephen Paddock — "laid waste to a city with dedicated, fearless police officers desperately trying to help, because of access to an insane amount of fire power."
+Keeter said that one man — who police identified as Stephen Craig Paddock — "laid waste to a city with dedicated, fearless police officers desperately trying to help, because of access to an insane amount of fire power."

 He added, "Enough is enough" before adding later, "We need gun control RIGHT.
 NOW."